muzamilhxmi/aisuite-ollama-google-colab/README.md

 ## What's Included

 - **AI_Model_Comparison.ipynb:** The main Jupyter Notebook containing all the code and interactive demos.
-- **requirements.txt:** A list of all the Python packages needed to run the notebook.
-- Additional configuration files and resources as needed.

 ## How to Run